84 best TV shows and series to watch on Netflix

 Mindhunter

-David Fincher’s gloomy serial killer drama didn’t quite make it to the watercooler when it first arrived, but its slow-building intrigue gripped enough people for Netflix to renew it for a second season.
-The series follows soft-spoken FBI agent Holden Ford (Jonathan Groff) and his gruff partner Bill Tench (Holt McCallany) as they tour the USA interviewing the nation’s most heinous serial killers.
+David Fincher’s gloomy serial killer drama didn’t quite make it to the watercooler when it first arrived, but as with many on demand shows, its slow-building intrigue gripped enough people for Netflix to renew it for a second season.

+The show follows soft-spoken FBI agent Holden Ford (Jonathan Groff) and his gruff partner Bill Tench (Holt McCallany) as they tour the USA interviewing the nation’s most heinous serial killers.

 While it takes a bit of time to truly get going, the series soon develops into an intriguing character study, as Ford becomes more and more emotionally entangled in his work.
-Watch on Netflix

 - Mindhunter season 3 is on indefinite hold at Netflix